open-sci/2021-2022-la-chouffe-code/answers.md

 "not distributed in a decisive way": what does it mean?

-*We meant the distribution does not paint a clear picture; we hope to have clarified the point in the article.*
+*We meant the distribution does not paint a clear picture, we cannot draw conclusions; we hope to have clarified the point in the article.*

 "they have very different degrees of metadata quality": what do you mean?
 Did you have checked every single field to measure its quality?

-*This was referring to a possible explanation for the problem of ditribution of DOIs on Crossref; we could not check this, clearly, but we referred to other literature that had this point.*
+*This was referring to a possible explanation for the problem of ditribution of DOIs on Crossref; we could not check this, clearly, but we referred to other literature that had done such analysis.*

 "Some of the articles did not provide a DOI but a link (e.g., dx.DOI.org/DOI)": be aware that, in the community, specifying a DOI or a DOI URL (e.g. https://doi.org/10.1234/askdjsk), is equivalent!
 Of course, it is different if in Crossref there is the field DOI specified in the object defining a cited object or if it is only included in the plain text of the reference list.